 Students will practice adding two 2 digit numbers and then coloring each light bulb according to if the answer is even or odd.
 There is some regrouping involved in some problems.

-Have kids practice deciphering even and odd even more with Kwanzaa Candle Color Code.
-After solving each problem, students will color the kinara according to the digits position and more!
+Have kids practice deciphering even or odd with Kwanzaa Candle Color Code.
+After solving each problem, students will color the kinara according to the position of the digits and more!

 Missing “Moose”stakes is a fun way for students to find missing addends.
 This is a great way to also do more practice with fact families.